 Humboldt Park Real Estate Pricing

-Over the years, affordability has always been a big draw to the area.
-And renters can delight in knowing their monthly rent in this area remains reasonable for an area that provides so much versatility and access to the the Loop.
-For example, as of early summer in 2017, one bedroom units were renting for an average of $1,200 per month.
-Whereas two-bedrooms saw an average rent of $1,650.
+Over the years, affordability has always been a big draw to the neighborhood.
+And renters can still delight in knowing their monthly rent in Humboldt Park remains reasonable for an area that provides so much versatility and access to the the Loop.

-Similarly, active and recently sold condos fell between the ranges of $375,000-$425,000.
+Similarly, active and recently sold condos often sell between the ranges of $375,000-$425,000.
 That’s a great value.
 Thus making Humboldt Park real estate an attractive option for first-time home buyers.
 Or anyone who wants a balance between urban lifestyle and suburban outdoor activity.

 When it comes to Humboldt Park Chicago homes for sale, buyers may find the area a little more difficult to find their dream home.
-As typical houses in the area tend to run towards smaller size cottages.
+Because typical houses in the area tend to run towards smaller size cottages.
 Though there are of course a few new single family homes sprinkled throughout the neighborhood.